eduardoboucas/buildtimes/posts/2016-10-17-speedtracker/2016-10-17-speedtracker.md

 I set out to create a tool that allowed me to compile and visualise all this information, and I wanted to build it in a way that allowed others to do it too.

-{% include helpers/image.html, name="diagram1.png", caption="What I had in mind.
+{% include helpers/image.html name:"diagram1.png" caption:"What I had in mind.
 Roughly." %}

 ## The wish list